thatsnotgood/Analyzing-EU-Gas-Imports/README.md

 **EUGasSC (Supply & Consumption):**
 - Primary: Daily country-level gas supply and consumption.
-- Relates to: EUGasNet table via its `import_country_code` column on `country_code`.
+- Relates to: `EUGasNet` table via its `import_country_code` column on `country_code`.

 **EUGasNet (Transmission & Trade Network):**
-- Primary: Daily transmission route details.
+- Primary: Daily transmission route details and gas supply ratio distribution.
-- Links to: EUGasSC via country pairs.
 - Filtered Materialized View: `documented_routes` (excludes transmission rows with uniform supply ratios).
+- Relates to: `EUGasSC` table via its `country_code` column on `import_country_code`.

 ### Missing Data Handling
-- When a transmission route's supply sources are unknown, the dataset assigns uniform ratios (1/9 ≈ 0.1111) across all supply origin `_share` columns in the `EUGasNet` table.
+- When a transmission route's supply sources are unknown, the dataset assigns uniform ratios (1/9 ≈ '0.1111') across all supply origin `_share` columns in the `EUGasNet` table.
 In reality, we expect variance in supply ratios, not equal distribution from all nine supplier countries.
 This necessitates a filtered view for accurate analysis of EU gas trade strategic pivots after the invasion of Ukraine, though it results in the loss of some routes (e.g., RU -> DE or DZ -> IT) where source data is not publicly available.
 - Zero Values: Treated as actual zeros, not missing data.
 - Storage Data: Null permitted (indicates no storage capacity data found).